 October 5th 2019

-Europe has suffered recurrently from Islamist jihadist attacks over the past several years, with numerous major cities being targeted as well as various smaller places being hit.
-Due to several factors such as Islamic States loss of territory in Iraq and Syria, increased intelligence operations, and various others the severity and casualty toll of Islamist attacks within the continent has thankfully decreased significantly over recent years.
+Europe has suffered recurrently from Islamist jihadist attacks over the past several years, with numerous major cities being targeted as well as various smaller locations also being hit.
+Due to several factors such as Islamic States loss of territory in Iraq and Syria, increased intelligence operations, and various other contributing factors, the severity and casualty toll of Islamist attacks within the continent has thankfully decreased significantly over recent years.
 Nonetheless, a UN report in August warned that a new wave of jihadist attacks is possible before the end of 2019.
-Here, we track all incidents of jihadist attacks on Europe in 2019.
+Here, we track all incidents of jihadist terrorist attacks on Europe in 2019.

-(This article is constantly developing, therefore incidents be added/removed if they are found to have or not have terrorist intent at a later date.
-This also does not include failed or foiled efforts.)
+(This article is constantly developing, therefore incidents may be added/removed if they are found to have or not have terrorist intent at a later date.
+This also does not include foiled plots.)

 January 17th - Oslo Kiwi Supermarket Stabbing - 0 killed, 1 injured